joe-watkins/frontend-framework/README.md

 Each JS partial you create must make it into the `mainJsFiles` array.
 Start with 3rd party vendor scripts followed by your custom scripts and end with the `main.init.js` to trigger all the scripts. **Important:** `scripts/main.init.js` must be last in that list for build reasons.
 There is a `/scripts/partials/_starter-template.js` which is a great starting point for a JS file.

+## Jekyll Styleguide Generator
+Project leverages [JekyllStyleGuide](https://github.com/joe-watkins/jekyllstyleguide) for a static styleguide.
+Visit the `styleguide-generator/_config.yml` file for configuration.
+You may want to set the `destination` e.g. `destination: ../styleguide`

 ### Front end development utilizes a few helpful tools:
 * Using Sass for CSS preprocessing.
 * Using Gulp.js for the following tasks